Agent Workflows for Prompt Discovery and Improvement¶

 sage wallet doctor # Wallet and balances

-sage sxxx balance # SXXX tokens
+sage wallet balance # SXXX tokens

 Suggest collaboration opportunities: